LogoLogo

 Package Installation

-To streamline development, start by installing the Entangle Labs UIP Contracts NPM package.
+To streamline development, start by installing the Entangle Labs UIP Contracts package.
 It includes ready-to-use code and interfaces for deployment.

 npm install @entangle-labs/uip-contracts